 “Nice work” doesn’t tell employees much.
 Instead, call out the exact behavior and explain why it mattered.
 Recognition that’s specific and timely does more than boost morale; it helps people understand what to repeat and reinforces the values your business runs on.

 Most people aren’t recognized often enough — and they feel it.
-While recognition is on the decline across workplaces, 91% of employees who are meaningfully recognized at least monthly say they’re very engaged (AWI).
+While recognition is on the decline across workplaces, data from Achievers Workforce Institute tells us that 91% of employees who are meaningfully recognized at least monthly say they’re very engaged.
 That’s a stat worth paying attention to.
 The more frequently recognition happens, the more it reinforces the behaviors you want to see.

 Managers can’t see everything.
 But peers?
 They’re in the trenches.